telekom/mltb2/README.md

 epoch.
 In contrast, this pruner does not work on intermediate results but on the results of a cross validation or more precisely the results of the individual folds.

+- `alpha`: The alpha level for the statistical significance test.
+  The larger this value is, the more aggressively this pruner works.
+  The smaller this value is, the stronger the statistical difference between the two distributions must be for Optuna to prune.
   Our experiments have shown that an `aplha` value between 0.3 and 0.4 is reasonable.
+  It must be `0 < alpha < 1`.
+- `n_warmup_steps`: Pruning is disabled until the trial reaches or exceeds the given number of steps.

 Below is a minimalist example:

 ```python